clowee/The-Technical-Debt-Dataset/README.md

 It is important to note that the dataset (V1) has been created analyzing all the commits of each project, **without considering branches**.
 Moreover, the **Technical Debt items were exported as reported by the tools.
-We did not excluded duplications nor filtered any technical debt issues**, since we aimed at providing to the community exactly what is proided by the tools.
+We did not excluded duplications nor filtered any technical debt issues**, since we aimed at providing to the community exactly what is provided by the tools.

 **In V2, instead, we analyzed only the master branch.**
-If you are interested to filter issues, considering only unique Technical Debt Items, filter commits in the branch you are interested to analyze (Table GIT_COMMITS, Attrigute 'branches').
-Considering all the commits, would result in duplicated items.
+If you are interested to filter issues, considering only unique Technical Debt Items, filter commits in the branch you are interested to analyze (Table GIT_COMMITS, Attribute 'BRANCHES').
+Considering all the commits would result in duplicated items.

 ## How to cite